celluloid-demon/resilio-sync/README.md

 ## How to use

 1. Run `build.sh` from `./local/build-sample-config`.
+    - change ownership from root to your personal username
-2. Move the sample config file `./local/build-sample-config/build/rslsync.conf` to `./config/` (make the directory if missing).
+2. Move the sample config file `./local/build-sample-config/build/rslsync.conf` to `./config/` (make the directory if missing - better, symlink "config" from project root to `"$HOME/Documents/Resilio Sync/Devices/<chosen device name from config>/config"`).
 3. Customize `./config/rslsync.conf`.
-    - change ownership from root to your personal username
+4. Symlink `./local/sync` from project root to `"$HOME/Documents/Resilio Sync/Devices/<chosen device name from config>/sync"`
-4. Run `up.sh`.
+5. Run `up.sh`.

 ## Optional